bbaygx/kuroneko/server/README.md

 Project Description: This project is a RESTful API built using Node.js and Express.
-This API is used for [write a description of your project's functionality here].
+This API is used for kuroneko project

 ## Installation